 The sidebars of Layers of Learning units have ideas for creative and expository writing assignment that go with topics in the units.
 You can also peruse our Writer’s Workshop Page for more ideas.

 All writing should always be evaluated.
-This may just be applauding after an oral presentation is given, verbal feedback, a written note on the page, or a more formal grade, but whatever the case, it tells your kids you value their work and allows for feedback and growth.
-If you do assign grades, the grade can be given in the Layers of Learning subject or as a “Language Arts” grade.
+This may just be applauding after an oral presentation is given, verbal feedback, a written note on the page, or a more formal grade.
+Whatever the case, feedback tells your kids you value their work and allows for growth.
+If you do assign grades, the grade can be given in the Layers of Learning subject the writing was about or as a “Language Arts” grade.

 Inside the Layers of Learning Homeschool Planner we have included Writer’s Workshop pages that give writing ideas, skills to develop, and help in planning a writing project.
 You can read more about how to use that part of the planner in our How to Plan a Writer’s Workshop Unit.

 How to Grade Writing

 Grading written work and papers can be the most difficult and subjective of all grades.
 Karen has a system for grading writing that is explained in the Writer’s Workshop Guidebook and can be used with any kind of writing in any subject.
 It makes assigning the grade much easier and it makes the feedback you give your child useful in their quest to improve their writing.

 You may also want to grade things like a poster, a map, a diorama, a video presentation, or an experiment completed by your child.
 Do it the same way you grade a writing project, with similar criteria.
 Include things like this.